-Five options for getting started with Hypothesis:
+Three options for getting started with Hypothesis:

-I. Contact Paul McMillin (firstname.lastname@example.org) to set up a 15-30 minute demo/introduction for your faculty team.
+I. Contact Paul McMillin (email@example.com) to set up a 15-30 minute demo/introduction for your faculty team.
 Includes examples of previous Evergreen annotation assignments as well as the basic 'how-to'.
-Available over winter break (and after).

-V. Use the following tutorials:
+III.
+AND/OR, Use the following official Hypothes.is tutorials:

 And for insight into how others use annotation:

 And, if you have over an hour to spare and want to geek out on the larger context for Hypothesis along with some demos:

 Not much is likely to go wrong.
 Hypothesis is easy to learn and simple to use.

 Here is one thing though.
 Some texts are not automatically in a good form for annotation with Hypothesis.
 At a minimum, you need to be working with html or PDFs.
 Paul McMillin can help you figure out which texts will work off the shelf, and which might require some additional work.
 Some scanning support is available for when it is needed.
 Try to plan in advance to make sure that you will have time to prepare your texts for annotation.
 And always do a test annotation to prove that all is well before publishing an annotation assignment for your students.